Aaron Draplin: In Praise of Simple Logo Design

 Draplin, in fact, is passionate about quite a few things and is more than happy to share such passions.
 One of these is the power and authenticity of vintage American commercial design.
 As he puts it, "Back in the day, you really got the feeling that this was a trade.
 It wasn't about just trying to outdo whatever was on some cool aggregator site in the morning.
 It was about the most effective way to use one color on some old crappy thing."

-Intrigued by an Adobe TV clip, in which he points out some of the vintage signage in Portland, we asked Draplin if he could tell us more about the place of such classic design in his own work, to which he kindly agreed.
+We asked Draplin if he could tell us more about the place of classic design in his work, to which he kindly agreed.

-Graphics.com: You comment in a profile of your work in an Adobe TV episode that, "I might be wrong, I might be totally delusional but the logos were better then."
+Graphics.com: You've commented that, "I might be wrong, I might be totally delusional but the logos were better then."
 Could you say something about when "then" was and what has led to the decline of the quality of logo design?

 Draplin: I guess it would be the "before computers" era.
 Things were done considerably slower, due to constraints with the existing tools and technology.
 And with that slowness, it's almost as if there was more attention paid to the craft of it all.
 As design has become more and more democratized or this climate where you can buy some half-ass $19.99 logo online.
 Like everything, things were simpler.
 Restraint played a big part.
 They didn't have a million colors to use or infinite digital realms.
 You had to make things with one color or a couple of colors.
 And I find many, many lessons therein.